quabug/EntitiesBT/README.md

 - Able to serialize behavior tree into binary file.
 - Flexible thread control: force on main thread, force on job thread, controlled by behavior tree.
 - Runtime debug window to show the states of nodes.
 - Optimized.
-0 GC allocated by behavior tree itself, only 64Byte GC allocated every tick by [`CreateArchetypeChunkArrayAsync`](Runtime/Entities/VirtualMachineSystem.cs#L59).
+0 GC allocated by behavior tree itself after initialized, only 64Byte GC allocated every tick by [`CreateArchetypeChunkArrayAsync`](Runtime/Entities/VirtualMachineSystem.cs#L59).

 ## Disadvantages
 - Incompatible with burst.